AaronWatters/hello_jest/README.md

 ### `hello_jest/tests/my_plugin.test.js`

-These are the javascript tests to validate the plugin written to be run by `jest`.
+These are the javascript unit tests to validate the plugin written to be run by `jest`.
+They do not use the headless browser.

+### `hello_jest/tests/headless.test.js`

+"End to end" tests which use a headless browser.

 ### `hello_jest/src/index.js`